Library Services seek to provide a safe, secure and appropriate study environment for the benefit of all service users.

 - No transactions may be undertaken without your City card (ID card)

-- Use of your City card is strictly non-transferable
+- Use of your City card is non-transferable

-- You are liable for any transactions on your card and materials issued to you.
+- You are liable for any transactions on your card and items on loan to you.

 Use of resources